joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
-* run1.mp4 documenting the performance of the model
+* run1.mp4 documenting the performance of the model on track 1.
+* run2.mp4 documenting the performance of the model on track 2.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and drive.py file, and my model.h5, the car can be driven autonomously around the track by executing